kingjulian24/arch/README.md

  You should see one you created in VirtualBox as _sda_ with the type **DISK**.
  Start partitioning it with [cgdisk](http://rodsbooks.com/gdisk/cgdisk.html).
- We use cgdisk because we need to have a [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) layout for our EFI boot partition.
+ We use cgdisk because we need to have a [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) layout for our boot partition.

 [Linux Docs - GPT (GUID Partitioning Table)](https://en.wikipedia.org/wiki/GUID_Partition_Table)